gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 == BENEFITS ==
 * **Builds Strong Customer Base:** The referral coupons offer lucrative deals to attract more and more customers.
-* **Improves Interaction & Engagement Rate:**Using coupons and referral marketing together elevate engagement and interaction rate between your business and customers.
+* **Improves Interaction & Engagement Rate:**Using coupons and referral marketing together elevates engagement and interaction rate between your business and customers.
 * **Strong Customer Loyalty:** This WordPress referral plugin helps you create loyal customers as the referral coupon offers to keep your customers close and connected.
 * **Enhances Brand Awareness:** The referral marketing approach with coupons helps you to increase your brand awareness among the potential audience.
 * **Improves Customer Lifetime Value:** The coupon deals keep your customers satisfied and promote their shopping interests.
 Thus, it helps in improving your customer lifetime value score.
 * **Leverages Referral Marketing:** It provides the option to share the referral link on Facebook, Twitter, and email.
 This plugin promotes referral marketing tactics by collaborating with coupon marketing.